Many grammar errors occur with words that do not follow the same rule as words like them in meaning

-The other kind of verb, illustrated by all of the ones listed earlier for (a) except PROVIDE, needs the first of the two nouns without a preposition to be a beneficiary or recipient of the action or state being expressed.
+The other kind of verb that can have two following nouns without a preposition – illustrated by all of the ones listed earlier for (a) except PROVIDE – needs the first of the two nouns to be a beneficiary or recipient of the action or state being expressed.
 Nouns like this are commonly called “indirect objects”, and can be read about in detail in the post 126.
 Verbs with an Indirect Object.
 The problem with PROVIDE, of course, is that it too can accompany two nouns, one a beneficiary or recipient, but unexpectedly it must always have a preposition before one of the nouns.

 There are actually two ways to correct the error above: you can add either with before more money or for before their employees (placed at the end).
 PROVIDE is one of the verbs considered within this blog in the post 123.
 Prepositional Verbs Containing a Noun).